mhuang233/URS23_BayesML/README.md

     - PYMC is likely the most popular python bayesian modeling package
     - It is worth noting that in python, ArviZ inference data is the output data of many well-established popular probabilistic models in python
  - Installation is inconvienent
-    - BART is difficult to setup, especially if using Windows
+    - BART is very difficult to setup, especially if using Windows
     - You can't simply install via a package manager and use out of the box